Notify me

 Notes on the items shown in our infographic:

-Most watches other than those shown in colour on this infographic (above), are obviously based on a combination of engineering and fine jewellery to varying degrees.
-The engineering part of this is engineering for tracking and displaying the time, which includes both mechanical engineering, electronic engineering in digital watches, and a combination of both in quartz watches with mechanical watch hands.
-The fine jewellery influence includes precious metals, simple shapes and polished surfaces.
+Most watches other than those shown in colour on this infographic (above), seem to me to be observably based on a combination of engineering and fine jewellery in varying proportions.
+The engineering basis of watchmaking includes engineering functionality for tracking and displaying the time, which includes both mechanical engineering, electronic engineering in digital watches, and a combination of both in quartz watches with mechanical watch hands.
+The fine jewellery influence includes precious metals, simple (symbolized) shapes, decoration and highly polished surfaces (different from the functional surfaces of a purely engineering basis).

 Most collaborations between artists and watchmakers have some art on the dial of an otherwise conventional watch, with the art having little or no relationship with the rest of the watch.
-These could be considered art plus a watch, a watch plus some art, or an example of decorative art (which is defined as design rather than art).
+These could be considered art plus a watch, or a watch plus some art, which can be seen as examples of decorative art (which is defined as design rather than art).

 Materials used in watches:

-The introduction of each of the materials below in watchmaking is a step away from fine jewellery, in which the “fine” refers to the use of precious metals (gold, silver, platinum etc.) and precious gemstones only and always with highly polished surfaces.
+The introduction of each of the materials listed below in watchmaking is a step away from fine jewellery, in which the “fine” refers to the exclusive use of precious metals (gold, silver, platinum etc.) and precious gemstones and always with highly polished surfaces, and/or sometimes being based on engineering considerations.

-The use of each of these materials below, beginning in the year detailed, is partly a gradual progression away from fine jewellery towards increasing use of art jewellery’s acceptance of any material and surface, as well as being partly due to the technical challenges of using each of these materials effectively in watchmaking.
+So the use of each of these materials below, beginning in the year shown, is partly a gradual progression away from fine jewellery towards increasing use of art jewellery’s aesthetic use of any material and surface, as well as being partly due to engineering innovation and overcoming the technical challenges of using each of these materials effectively in watchmaking.

 • Steel From 1930.
-Although materials such as steel had been used in the movements of watches and clocks since the beginning, they were rarely featured on the visible parts of watches until the 1930’s.
+Although materials such as steel had been used in the movements of watches and clocks since the beginning, they were rarely featured on the visible parts of watches until the 1930’s (since they aren’t part of the fine jewellery design language).

 • Fiberglass.
 From 1969.

 • Bronze.
-From 1988.
+From 1988 with the Gerald Genta Gefica Safari 1988.
 Although popular these days, bronze watches are a relatively recent innovation.

 Specific watches:

 Romain Jerome Titanic DNA collection.
 2007.
 A watch with a bezel made of stabilized rusted steel from the Titanic.
-Use of this material makes the bezel of this watch part of the art-jewellery space.
+Use of this material makes the bezel of this watch part of the art-jewellery space (since rough surfaces are not part of the fine jewellery space, and the rusted metal is not being used for its engineering properties).

 Haldimann H9.
-2008.
-A watch which doesn’t tell the time.
-The fact that it is more about a concept than the conventional functionality of a timepiece makes it more towards art and conceptual-art-jewellery and further from engineering.
+2012.
+A watch which doesn’t display the time.
+The fact that it is more about a concept than the conventional functionality of a timepiece makes it more towards conceptual art and conceptual art jewellery and further from the functional focus of engineering.

 H. Moser & Cie Swiss Mad Watch.
 2017.
-A watch with a case made from real cheese combined with resin to create a polymer.
-The case of this watch is part of the art-jewellery space and also not based on engineering functionality.
+A watch with a case made from real cheese combined with resin to create a polymer, which makes the case of this watch part of the conceptual art and art jewellery spaces, and since the material used is far from the fine jewellery focus and also not based on engineering usability.

 Urwerk.
 1997.
-While still very much based in engineering, their watches seem to me to be more about aesthetics than functionality, and explore further from watchmaking conventions than most.
+While still very much based in engineering (described by others as design-led experimental watchmaking), the outsides of their watches seem to me to have more of a focus on aesthetics than functionality, and explore further from watchmaking conventions than most.
 They would certainly draw special attention in today’s society.
 Those are some of the factors of the definition of art (as detailed above).
+They are said by others to be firmly within applied design rather than fine art; while they can be seen as approaching the art threshold in their aesthetic intent.

 MB&F. 2005.
 The design of some of their watches originate from the creator’s childhood obsessions, they have a significant focus on aesthetics, and would draw special attention in today’s society.
-Those are some of the factors of the definition of art, while the watches also derive the majority of their influences from traditional watchmaking engineering and functionality.
+Those are some of the factors of the definition of art, while these watches also derive the majority of their influences from traditional watchmaking engineering and functionality, and the are described by others as design-led experimental watchmaking.
+They are said by others to be firmly within applied design rather than fine art; while they can be seen as approaching the art threshold in their aesthetic intent.

 Ochs and Junior.
 2006.
-Their proudly unpolished watch parts are often described as “Bauhaus”, and also make them significantly part of the art jewellery space, moving away from fine jewellery’s insistence on highly polished surfaces.
+Their proudly displayed unpolished watch parts are often described as “Bauhaus”, can be seen as the raw functionality of engineering, and also moving away from fine jewellery’s insistence on highly polished surfaces on visible areas of watches.

 Mr Jones watches.
 2007.
 Art or illustration on the dial and hands, inside an otherwise conventional watch.
 I’ve placed these slightly further towards art than other collaborations because the watch hands are often part of the art rather than part of the conventional watch design, unlike with most collaborations between artists and watchmakers.

 REC Watches.
 2014.
-Incorporating parts of recycled vehicles, also a departure from the fine jewellery space.
+Incorporating parts of recycled vehicles, also a departure from the materials used in the fine jewellery space, towards conceptual-art-jewellery.

 Holthinrichs.
 2016.
-Proudly displaying raw 3D printed texture in some areas of their watches, placing them partly in the art jewellery space.
+Proudly displaying raw 3D printed texture in some areas of their watches, placing them outside the fine jewellery space.

 UnconstrainedTime.
-2025.
-The first watch brand where the whole of the watch is conceptual-art-jewellery and fully fits all defining factors of art, while also being rooted in the world of horology with our simple time-display embodying the 12-hours per day concept from the ancient Near East.
+Launching 2026, part of art jewellery’s extension into timekeeping devices.
+We are, arguably, the first watch brand where the whole of the watch is based on conceptual-art-jewellery and fully fits all the defining factors of art, while also being rooted in the world of horology with our simple time-display embodying the 12-hours per day concept from the ancient Near East.

-What is your definition of how art differs from design?
+What do you think of the progression away from engineering and fine jewellery influences in watchmaking?
 Comment below, or let us know in our social-media (see the links near the bottom of each page).

 Author: Chris Melchior